nilearn/nilearn/doc/decoding/estimator_choice.rst

    * What is done to the data  **before** applying the estimator is often  **more important** than the choice of estimator.
-Typically, standardizing the data is important, smoothing can often be useful, and confounding effects, such as session effect, must be removed.
+Typically, standardizing the data is important, smoothing can often be useful, and nuisance effects, such as session effect, must be removed.
    * Many more estimators are available in scikit-learn (see the `scikit-learn documentation on supervised learning
      <http://scikit-learn.org/stable/supervised_learning.html>`_).
 To learn to